-Aperson is guilty of sexual misconduct when:
+A person is guilty of sexual misconduct when:

-- 1. He or she engages in sexual intercourse with another person without such person's consent; or - 2.
-He or she engages in or alsexual conductor an alsexual conduct with another person without such person's consent; or - 3.
-He or she engages in sexual conduct with an animal or a dead human body.
+- 1) They engage in sexual intercourse with another person without such person's consent; or - 2) They engage in oral sexual conduct or anal sexual conduct with another person without such person's consent; or - 3) They engage in sexual conduct with an animal or a dead human body.
 Sexual misconduct is a class A misdemeanor.

-§130.25 Rape in the third degree.
+§ 130.25 Rape in the third degree.

-Aperson is guilty of rape in the third degree when:
+A person is guilty of rape in the third degree when:

-- 1. He or she engages in sexual intercourse with another person who is incapable of consent by reason of some factor other than being less than seventeen years old; - 2.
-Being twenty-one years old or more, he or she engages in sexual intercourse with another person less than seventeen years old; or - 3.
-He or she engages in sexual intercourse with another person without such person's consent where such lack of consent is by reason of some factor other than incapacity to consent.

-Rape in the third degree is a class Efelony.
+- 1) They engage in sexual intercourse with another person who is incapable of consent by reason of some factor other than being less than seventeen years old; - 2) Being twenty-one years old or more, they engage in sexual intercourse with another person less than seventeen years old; or - 3) They engage in sexual intercourse with another person without such person's consent where such lack of consent is by reason of some factor other than incapacity to consent. - 4) Rape in the third degree is a class E felony.

-§130.30 Rape in the second degree.
+§ 130.30 Rape in the second degree.

-Aperson is guilty of rape in the second degree when:
+Apersonisguilty of rape in the second degree when:

-- 1. Being eighteen years old or more, he or she engages in sexual intercourse with another person less than fifteen years old; or - 2.
-He or she engages in sexual intercourse with another person who is incapable of consent by reason of being mentally disabled or mentally incapacitated.

-It shall be an affirmative defense to the crime of rape in the second degree as defined in subdivision one of this section that the defendant was less than four years older than the victim at the time of the act.
-Rape in the second degree is a class D felony.
+- 1) Being eighteen years old or more, They engage in sexual intercourse with another person less than fifteen years old; or - 2) They engage in sexual intercourse with another person who is incapable of consent by reason of being mentally disabled or mentally incapacitated. - 3) It shall be an affirmative defense to the crime of rape in the second degree as defined in subdivision one of this section that the defendant was less than four years older than the victim at the time of the act. - 4) Rape in the second degree is a class D felony.